Image default

 BeachNews

-A total of 40 matches were played in the Brazilian city based in the state of Rio de Janeiro.
-There were 20 matches per branch.
-Hosts Brazil, along with Argentina, the United States of America and Uruguay fielded men’s and women’s teams, with Germany and Qatar competing in the men’s event and Portugal and Puerto Rico in the women’s event.
+Hosts Brazil along with Argentina, the United States of America and Uruguay fielded men’s and women’s teams, with Germany and Qatar competing in the men’s event as well as Portugal and Puerto Rico in the women’s event.

-In the final, Brazil defeated Argentina in the ladies for the second consecutive year, adding seven consecutive victories on its way to first place in the competition.
 Brazilian player Beatriz Cruz scored 18 points in the first 2-0 (24:4, 14:12) win over Puerto Rico, then scored 20 in the 2-0 (18:10).
 24:14) on Uruguay.

-The third victory was a 2-0 win over the United States (24:4, 26:2).
+The third win was a 2-0 victory over the United States (24:4, 26:2).
 In the last two preliminary matches, Brazil had to go to penalties.
-Portugal won the first set, but then missed their first three shots in the penalty shootout and the home team secured a 2-1 victory (24:25, 19:10, SO 7:4).

 At the end of the round-robin, Brazil topped the group with 10 points with five wins, Argentina finished second (8 points, 4 wins), Uruguay (3/2), Portugal (2/4), Puerto Rico ( 1/2) and the United States (0/0).